I Made a Lightweight Git Worktree Manager (Because I Couldn't Find One)

 The 1:1 Constraint

-Git worktrees are flexible: same branch in multiple directories, arbitrary naming, complex mappings.
+Git worktrees are flexible: the same branch in multiple directories, arbitrary naming, and complex mappings.
 This tool enforces one branch = one directory.

 Why?
 It matches how you already think.
 Traditional git has one directory where you git checkout different branches.
 This keeps that 1:1 mental model—just makes the "switch" physical instead of logical.
 Think cd instead of git checkout.